 Looking at the actual people, you'll find that between them there's an immense wealth of knowledge.

-You'll be doing yourself a disservice if you do not have 1st Web Designer on your reading list of web design blogs.
+You'll be doing yourself a disservice if you do not have 1st Web Designer on your reading list of blogs for web designers.

 WPMU are an authority when it comes to WordPress.